Slightly radioactive soil from Fukushima will be used in the prime minister's flower beds

 Using the soil at Ishiba's office in Tokyo is aimed at reassuring the public it is safe.
 The government said that it plans to reuse the soil for flower beds and other purposes within the grounds of government agencies.
 The plan is based on guidelines set by the Environment Ministry in March and endorsed by the International Atomic Energy Agency.

+The timing and other details for the soil use still need to be worked out and the government is expected to compile a roadmap for the project around the summer.

-The Fukushima disaster resulted in large amounts of radioactive materials spewing out from the plant, polluting surrounding areas.
+The Fukushima disaster resulted in large amounts of radioactive materials spewing out from the plant, polluting surrounding areas, leaving some areas still uninhabitable and requiring further decontamination work.

-The government is aiming to find disposal sites for the soil by 2045, with officials suggesting low risk material could be used to build roads and in other public works projects across the country.
+The government has pledged to find disposal sites for the soil outside of the prefecture by 2045, with officials suggesting low risk material could be used to build roads and in other public works projects across the country.

+Chief Cabinet Secretary Yoshimasa Hayashi, at the soil task force meeting, called for a government-wide effort to promote understanding for the soil use for reconstruction projects and to show good examples, starting with the Prime Minister's Office.

 The Environment Ministry said that the soil will be used as foundation material and safely covered with top soil thick enough to keep radiation at negligible levels.